ng-Classic/ng-classic/aio/content/guide/router-reference.md

 ## Configuration

-A routed Angular application has one singleton instance of the `Router` service.
+A routed Angular Classicapplication has one singleton instance of the `Router` service.
 When the browser's URL changes, that router looks for a corresponding `Route` from which it can determine the component to display.

 A router has no routes until you configure it.